near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 You can find more examples of Smart Contracts with UIs at [examples.near.org](https://examples.near.org/)

 ## Local Setup

-The repo for this project comes with several branches so be sure you fetch them all.
+The repo for this project comes with several branches, so be sure you fetch them all.
 The first branch, `getting-started`, is the bare bones project.
 It will have all of the files we need to start, but most of them will be empty.
-The other branches you will find are:
+The other branches you will find along with `getting-started` are:

 1. `getting-started`
 2. `functions/empty` & `functions/solution`